-- Damage to installations due to extreme weather including winter storms, ice and freezing temperatures; and, - Stock mortality due to disease/pathogen transmission from wild to cultured stock.
+- Potential pathways and effects of the environment on the project include site damage due to extreme weather; and, - Stock mortality due to disease/pathogen transmission from wild to cultured stock.

-Refer to the mitigation in Section 5.3.1.
-Project BMPs are also outlined in Section 5.4 for the above impacts.
+Refer to the mitigation in Section 5.2.1.
+Project BMPs are also outlined in Section 5.2.2 for the above impacts.